publicsite/MyixOS/README.md

 note, if a build fails and you wish to repeat for any reason, you can perform the following steps in order to clean both the extract directory (where sources are extracted to and then built), and also the install directory (where the chroot is):

-'''
-rm -rf extractdest
-sudo rm -rf installDir
+`rm -rf extractdest && sudo rm -rf installDir`
-'''